oliviacbishop/furesearch/ancient-geographies/xenophon-anabasis/personalannotation_guidelines.md

 * **analysis**

 _Used in the mapping phase only!_ A tag used to denote which points have been created via analysis; often follows an .ambiguous tag, since visited, ambiguous cities need to be mapped.
-For example, if the Ten Thousand pass through a lost city with no clear modern location (ex.
-Ceramon-agora), an estimated location has to be determined via different analyses to properly chart a route for the Ten Thousand.
+For example, if the Ten Thousand pass through a lost city with no clear modern location (eg. Ceramon-agora), an estimated location has to be determined via different analyses to properly chart a route for the Ten Thousand.